“I’m not sure you’re going to have a lot of traffic, so I’m not sure I’ll get a lot of exposure.”

 - You can add a coupon or offer to increase your foot traffic.

-- This special section or broadcast casts a wider net than your publication or station’s normal audience.
+- This special section or broadcast reaches wider demographic than your publication or station’s normal audience.